7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 Human speech is 85-255 Hz.

-If both muffs and plugs are weak against a frequency, then their combined NRR won't be much better against that.
+If both muffs and plugs are weak against a frequency, their combined NRR won't be much better against that.

 This is why the experiments cited above had NRR improvements of 2-20 dB from doubling up.